 I am active on the One more Light app as a listener.
 It is a great initiative, and I am glad that I got an opportunity to share my story here.
-Their contribution to making Mental Health accessible is significant.
-People need to be aware of mental illnesses for them to be openly accessible.
-These days with an increasing number of people understanding the importance of mental health, I think we are halfway there.
+Their contribution to making emotional support accessible is significant.
+People need to be aware of their emotional struggles for them to be openly accessible.
+These days with an increasing number of people understanding the importance of staying emotionally well, I think we are halfway there.

-What would you say to those learning about your experience, to help them understand the importance of mental health?
+What would you say to those learning about your experience, to help them understand the importance of being emotionally well?

 One More Light provides the advantage of anonymity.
 I think that’s what makes it appealing.
 A listening ear that doesn’t judge.
 That is what I aim at too.

 At some point or the other, all of us have experienced sad and troubling thoughts.
 Along with these comes the rush of further emotions, which either cause some kind of verbal damage (saying something you didn’t mean to a colleague) or even breaking things.
 After this upsurge of emotions, people tend to regret every word they uttered and their behavior.

 Now imagine having a bad mood like this for days together.
 That’s what you call a manic episode (it might be either happy or sad).
 This is just one kind of mental health issue associated with Bipolar disorder.

 Struggling emotionally is as bad or even worse than being physically ill.
 And I believe our wellbeing, and self-motivation, is our responsibility.

 To use the One More Light app, click here.